Drake ‘More Life’ Mentions Jennifer Lopez Drunk Texts, Not Over J.Lo?

 Drake’s long-awaited playlist More Life premiered on OVO Sound Radio on Saturday.
-The rapper mentions drunk texting his former flame Jennifer Lopez which poses the question: Is Drake not over J.Lo?
+The rapper mentions drunk texting his former flame Jennifer Lopez, which poses the question: Is Drake not over J.Lo?

 A post shared by champagnepapi (@champagnepapi) on